‘The Princess Bride’ Receives Glorious Criterion Collection Blu-Ray Release

 Other Criterion Collection releases slated for October include the films Eight Hours Don’t Make A Day, Shampoo, and The Naked Prey.
 Another title which has gotten horror fans buzzing is the announcement of Sisters, a horror film directed by Brian DePalma.

-Also, a potential top-shelf release for Criterion collectors will be dropping on November 20th, as Criterion is releasing a comprehensive set of Ingmar Bergman classics which will feature 39 feature-films and a 248 page book on the filmmaker’s legacy.
+Also, a potential top-shelf release for Criterion collectors will be dropping on November 20, as Criterion is releasing a comprehensive set of Ingmar Bergman classics which will feature 39 feature-films and a 248-page book on the filmmaker’s legacy.
 It will retail for $299 but is currently being sold at a discount on the official site.

 The Criterion Collection has been a name synonymous with prestigious and controversial film for decades.
 Founded in 1984, the collection is known for being uncompromising in terms of quality for their releases, often having the director of a film oversee the restoration and transfer process.

 Home to a wide array of classics both old and new, The Criterion Collection is home to such films as 12 Angry Men, Pan’s Labyrinth, Mulholland Drive, Dazed and Confused, and Dr. Strangelove.
-The PRincess Bride will be release number 948 for The Criterion Collection, as it edges closer and closer to entry number 1000.
+The Princess Bride will be release No. 948 for The Criterion Collection, as it edges closer and closer to entry No. 1000.